gbrault/jpjwidgets/README.md

 * **Base Framework**: Jupyter Lab + Jupyter ipywidgets + Jupyter Server proxy
 * **Copy**: notebook and python file in a Jupyter Lab directory
+* create the widgets directory in the above
 * **Run**: The notebook

 ## Documentation